Gaelic football: Accounts from the Irish diaspora

 Some accounts of traditional Irish football come not from Ireland, but from the Irish diaspora, often in celebrating traditional events such as St Patrick's Day.
 The largest such communities existed in Britain, the United States, Australia, and New Zealand.
-Many of the earliest football matches in Australia date back to the 1840s were Irish immigrants.
-In the Colony of South Australia there are several accounts of Irish football being played at Thebarton in 1843 and again in 1853.
+Many of the earliest football matches in Australia date back to the 1840s amongst Irish immigrants.
+In the Colony of South Australia, there are several accounts of Irish football being played at Thebarton in 1843 and again in 1853.
 There were similar accounts of football in the 1840s in the Colony of Victoria including Melbourne at Batman's Hill and the goldfields in the Colony of Victoria.
 The account of H C A Harrison, one of the seminal in the history of Victorian football, of Irish rules was that it gave players "the full ability to kick anybody that came within reach".
 Shin-kicking (or hacking) was a major feature of traditional Irish football and also one of the main reasons why it failed to be widely adopted in Australia.
 Irish football was also played in the Colony of New Zealand in the 1860s and 1870s in Auckland during Thomas Croke's term as Archbishop there.
 An 1882 theatrical performance in New York portrays a controversial Irish football match on Saint Nicholas Day 6 December 1790 at the school of Champs de Mars in Paris.
 Despite a large Irish population references to it being played in America before the 1880s are scant.
 USGAA makes the unsourced claim that matches were played at Hyde Park, San Francisco in the 1850s.